Alfresco/alfresco-identity-service/README.md

 > Please refrain from using Alfresco Identity Service at this time and switch to raw Keycloak instead.
 > This branch now contains a set of tests and examples for raw Keycloak, whereas all Alfresco Identity Service development has been moved to [release/2.0.x](https://github.com/Alfresco/alfresco-identity-service/tree/release/2.0.x).

-The *Alfresco Identity Service* will become the central component responsible for identity-related capabilities needed by other Alfresco software, such as managing users, groups, roles, profiles, and authentication.
+*Keycloak* is a central component responsible for identity-related capabilities needed by other Alfresco software, such as managing users, groups, roles, profiles, and authentication.
 Currently it deals just with authentication.
 This project contains the open-source core of this service.

-For installing and [upgrading](https://github.com/Alfresco/alfresco-identity-service/blob/master/upgrade.md) the Identity Service you can choose either a Kubernetes distribution or a standalone distribution.
+For installing Keycloak you can choose either a sample Kubernetes distribution or a sample standalone distribution.
 Both methods are described in the following sections.
+For upgrading, it is recommended to follow the official [Keycloak upgrading guide](https://www.keycloak.org/docs/21.1.2/upgrading/).

 Check the [Kubernetes deployment prerequisites](https://github.com/Alfresco/alfresco-dbp-deployment/blob/master/README-prerequisite.md) and [standalone prerequisites](#prerequisites) before you start.